Kousik-Sasmal/IPL_data_API_demo_streamlit/README.md

 `API` services are created using `Flask`.
 GitHub Link for Flask codes: https://github.com/Kousik-Sasmal/Flask-API-making-from-IPL-data

-Link to the Flask website where APIs are deployed: http://kousiksasmal.pythonanywhere.com/
+Link of the Flask website where APIs are deployed: http://kousiksasmal.pythonanywhere.com/